Grant-Archibald-MS/powerfuldev-testing/examples/extending-testengine-powerfx-with-with-csharp-test-scripts.md

 We will discuss extending the code-first extensibility of web-based Playwright commands.
 This approach enables developers to write custom test scripts that leverage the powerful capabilities of Playwright for browser automation.

 Providers in TestEngine understand the underlying model of the component being tested.
 They create Power FX abstractions that hide complexity, allowing testers to focus on the high-level logic of their tests.
-To allaow code first extension the ```Experimental.PlaywrightScript()``` Power FX function allows scripts to be recorded or authored in C# to extend the test.
+To allow code first extension the ```Experimental.PlaywrightScript()``` Power FX function allows scripts to be recorded or authored in C# to extend the test.

 ![Diagram that shows mapping of PlaywrightScript function to C# class](./media/powerfx+csharp.png)